Megadwiastuti/Megadwiastuti/README.md

 <h2 align="center"> <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hi, I’m Mega Dwi Astuti 🙂👩‍💼

-#### I am a Graduated degree in Geophysical Engineering and I am Graduated Data Science Student from [Data Science Bootcamp in Rakamin Academy](https://rakamin.com/).
+#### I am a Bachelor degree in Geophysical Engineering and I am Graduated Data Science Student from [Data Science Bootcamp in Rakamin Academy](https://rakamin.com/).
 Have an interest in data science and data analysis.
 Have a great willingness to learn and am highly dedicated and teamwork-oriented.
 Passionate about collecting, analyzing, and interpreting large datasets, and developing new casting models.